zhurai/notes/tech/game-dev/unity/unity-learning/unity-essentials.md

 - can nest prefabs within other prefabs (when an object needs to be part of another)
   - e.g. a Tree with fruits (with multiple different fruits)
   - acts like a more complex GameObject (attached together), unless the individual prefabs have their own Physic Material
+## Audio Notes
+- Background Music:
+  - GameObject with Audio Source component
+  - Add a sound to AudioClip option in component

 # Scripting Notes
 ## Initialization